 Choosing Ubuntu 14.04 for this deployment made sense, because it is LTS (5 years of support) and apt-get makes it almost trivial to get all of this setup.
 Not to mention that Ubuntu is a stable OS (although I usually prefer CentOS/RHEL).
 Nginx is built into the native repos for Ubuntu 14.04 and having maintained repos for both HHVM and MariaDB with Ubuntu 14.04 makes this stack easy to update later on.
 If you need an Ubuntu VPS you can get one for here.
 Before you get started with this you will probably want to secure your Ubuntu VPS.

 This series of articles will show you how to set all of this up and make it work with both a WordPress multi-site network, and a single WordPress site.
 I used the multi-site network with WP MU Domain Mapper and Nginx helper for ease of moving my multiple blogs and family/friends WordPress sites on to one platform.
 We will also be leveraging W3 Total Cache and APC (which is built in to HHVM) for Opcode caching.

 Concluding the Introduction

 This setup is so efficient you wouldn’t need to scale out past a single VM instance unless you were in the Alexa top 10000, so we won’t handle that in this series.
 In articles to follow I will layout how to build this stack and use it for Lightning fast WordPress hosting on a shoestring budget.
-You’ll be able to handle 50,000 page loads an hour or more on a 2GB RAM Xen VM (Check the Ubuntu VPS from Bitronic Technologies for best compatibility).
+You’ll be able to handle 50,000 page loads an hour or more on a 2GB RAM Xen VM.
 I will update this article with links to the upcoming tutorials.